‘Oh Christmas tree, Oh Christmas tree’

 It is the centerpiece of the biggest celebration of the year for many families: the Christmas tree, the focal point for parties and presents, decorated with your favourite ornaments and lights.

-Some cherish the scent of a real tree and the tradition of bringing it home, while others prefer the tidier and easier option of the plastic variety.
+Or you may prefer the tidier and easier option of the plastic variety.

 But which is better for the environment?

 Christmas is a time of year to share kindness and love, it brings excitement to children and is a special time for all to come together and make memories.